xkhoanamx1/lung_crop_xray/README.md

 Room for improvements:
 * The model will be improved if combining between residual block and Unet.
-* The resblock is inserted in each left-side Unet block to keep boundaries of original features.
+* The residual block is inserted in each left-side Unet block to keep boundaries of original features.
 * Skip connection at the triangle bottom can be used 3-4 residual blocks.

 ### Back-bone position